MyTB444/2D-Platformer-Final-Year-Project/diary.md

 I have decided to change my map structure completely.
 I will now use tilemapping instead.
 I had to do this before designing further maps.
 -10/01/2025
 I have been thinking deeply about the quality of my code during the summer. :D  I am improving my AI code modularity and logic.
 Also polishing the sizing issues occured after swapping to tilemap.
+-13/02/2025
+Enemies now have a field of view.
+Archers attack based on their fow.
+They also have a distance variable based on jack location.
+They can now attack in an angle, and always attack towards jack.
+The background is updated, map is expanded.